potaytoh2/AI-Safety/readme.md

 1. Create your virtual environment
 `python venv venv`

 2. Activate it cuh.
-Note the code below is for windows, not sure about mac `venv/Scripts/Activate.ps1`
+Note the code below is for windows, not sure about mac \n `venv/Scripts/Activate.ps1`

 3. Install the requirements